Wilson W. Jones

-Doctor Wilson W. Jones was a California Gold Rush pioneer settler in Los Angeles, California, who acted as county clerk and was also a member of the city's governing body, the Los Angeles Common Council.
+Wilson W. Jones was a California Gold Rush pioneer settler in Los Angeles, California, who acted as county clerk and was also a member of the city's governing body, the Los Angeles Common Council.
 He is said to have been responsible for the Goldwater family of Arizona establishing itself in that state.

 Jones was an Easterner whose trek to California was financed by Preston K. Christian.
 According to the articles of agreement signed by Christian and Marvel M. Jones on May 11, 1850, the other travelers were to be Marvel and Wilson P. Jones, and Christian was to be paid $325 "when they arrive in California."

 The above passage refers to a different Wilson W. Jones, and not to the subject of this entry.